 Drawing the attention of LaBuda in the Pre-Sentencing Investigation Report (PRI) were the assertions of the prosecution to portray Downs as a drunk, and as “angry” and “violent” and in need of anger management therapy, and alcohol abuse classes.

-One courtroom observer responded to the sentence, but didn’t wish to be identified for fear of retaliation for his work, “It sets a little bit of a precedent in terms of interactions with police that I’m trying to keep and eye on.
+One courtroom observer responded to the sentence, but said he didn’t wish to be identified for fear of retaliation for his work, “It sets a little bit of a precedent in terms of interactions with police that I’m trying to keep and eye on.
 As a concerned community member, I’m definitely worried about police brutality.
 I’m definitely worried about charges that are trumped up and/or are brought up multiply to get convictions from people who don’t deserve them.
 I feel due process was served but I don’t feel like humanity was truly recognized and honored.”